andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 Velux's plan is both forward-thinking and sympathetic.
 There is no law obliging companies to compensate for their past emissions or to become CO2-neutral by 2031, yet Velux is devoting resources to support this development.
 Velux is working with external partners to estimate past greenhouse gas emissions and to sequester equivalent amounts of CO2 in forests in countries such as Uganda, Madagascar and Vietnam.

-Although the Velux example is not directly related to IT and digitalization, the company demonstrates an action that digital companies can also benefit from trying.
+Although the Velux example is not directly related to IT and digital development, the company demonstrates an action that digital companies can also benefit from trying.
 As a hosting company, you can, for example, compensate for the greenhouse gas emissions you have emitted over time.

 ### Greenwashing
 Are Velux's initiatives really having an impact on a global scale or are they drowning in the big picture?
 Velux's initiatives can be seen as a small step in the right direction, but much more is needed to reverse the trend.